SP patriarch Mulayam Singh Yadav dies at 82 | Politics

 But he ended up becoming the defence minister in the United Front government headed by H D Deve Gowda and the Sukhoi fighter jet deal with Russia was finalised during his term.
 Years later, he would be part of short-lived coalition of Janata Parivar parties that hoped to fight the 2015 Assembly elections in Bihar together.

-In 2003, Yadav became UP chief minister for the third time after the collapse of a short-lived BSP-BJP coalition government.
+In 2003, Yadav became Uttar Pradesh chief minister for the third time after the collapse of a short-lived BSP-BJP coalition government.

-In 2012, the SP was again in a position to form the UP government.
+In 2012, the SP was again in a position to form the Uttar Pradesh government.
 But the senior Yadav stepped aside so that his son Akhilesh could become the state’s youngest CM at 38.

 But squabbling in the party and the family led to a coup of sorts by Akhilesh Yadav in 2017.
 Akhilesh, the son from his first wife Malti Devi - he later married Sadhna Gupta - was at loggerheads with the old guard that included uncle Shivpal Singh Yadav.